Circumcision in Mississauga with the Pollock Technique™

 The Pollock Technique™ for circumcision makes your son’s comfort a priority.
 The goal is to perform the circumcision procedure with a minimum of stress for parents and baby – and the same philosophy is applied to adult circumcision procedures at our clinics.

 You can reach us during clinic hours at 888-950-2472, or use a contact form anytime.
 Thanks.

 Is Our Doctor’s Circumcision Method Like Plastibell?

-The Pollock Technique™ is employed for babies of all ages, newborns up to one year of age.
-The method consists of using a Mogen clamp under long-acting local anesthetic.
+The Pollock Technique™ can be used for babies, boys, and men of all ages, and consists of using a Mogen clamp under long-acting anesthetic.
 This method is quite different from the Plastibell procedure in that it is faster and there is no device left attached to the penis after the surgery.

-The Pollock Technique™ circumcision operation takes only a minute for newborns – and this is 10 times quicker than most hospital circumcisions.
-This is different from the Plastibell circumcision procedure where an infant circumcision requires 10 minutes to affix the Plastibell device to the baby’s penis and it remains in place for up to 7 days.
+Our circumcision doctor performs Pollock Technique™ circumcisions for adult men, and for babies up to 12 months old.
+The Pollock Technique™ circumcision operation takes only one minute for newborns – and this is 10 times quicker than most hospital circumcisions.
+This is different from the Plastibell circumcision procedure where an infant circumcision requires 10 minutes to affix the Plastibell device and it remains in place for up to 7 days.

-We feel that Pollock Technique™ circumcision is the best procedure practiced in Canada (or anywhere) today.
-Only local anesthetic is needed and recovery time is relatively fast.
-Our method is quicker than other procedures, and has proven safe over the past 25 years and 50,000 procedures.
+We feel that Pollock Technique™ circumcision is the most effective procedure practiced in Canada today.
+Only local anesthetic is needed (in infants) and recovery time is relatively fast.
+Our method is quicker than other procedures, and has proven effective over the past 25 years and 50,000 procedures.
 This is one of the reasons why so many Toronto doctors refer their patients to our circumcision clinic.